Shopping Companion: Benchmarking and Training LLM Agents for Long-Horizon Preference-Grounded E-Commerce Tasks: Abstract

 \section{Abstract}

-In e-commerce, LLM agents show promise for shopping tasks such as recommendations, budgeting, and bundle deals, where accurately capturing user preferences from long-term conversations is critical.
-However, two challenges hinder realizing this potential: (1) the absence of benchmarks for evaluating long-term preference-aware shopping tasks, and (2) the lack of end-to-end optimization due to existing designs that treat preference identification and shopping assistance as separate components.
-In this paper, we introduce a novel benchmark with a long-term memory setup, spanning two shopping tasks over 1.2 million real-world products, and propose \textsc{Shopping Companion}, a unified framework that jointly tackles memory retrieval and shopping assistance while supporting user intervention.
-To train such capabilities, we develop a dual-reward reinforcement learning strategy with tool-wise rewards to handle the sparse and discontinuous rewards inherent in multi-turn interactions.
-Experimental results demonstrate that even state-of-the-art models (such as GPT-5) achieve success rates under 70\% on our benchmark, highlighting the significant challenges in this domain.
-Notably, our lightweight LLM, trained with \textsc{Shopping Companion}, consistently outperforms strong baselines, achieving better preference capture and task performance, which validates the effectiveness of our unified design.
+In e-commerce, LLM agents show promise for shopping tasks such as recommendations, budget management, and bundle deals, where accurately capturing user preferences from long-horizon conversations is critical.
+However, progress is limited by two key challenges: (1) the absence of benchmarks for evaluating long-term preference-aware shopping tasks, and (2) the lack of fine-grained supervision for shopping agent training.
+To fill the benchmark gap, we introduce \textsc{Shopping Companion Bench}, a novel benchmark comprising two shopping tasks that require cross-session preference memory, grounded in a product pool of over 1.2 million real-world items.
+Our analysis further identifies two major sources of failure on this benchmark: cascading errors caused by preference hallucination, and insufficient verification of product attributes against user requirements.
+To address these failure modes, we design annotation-free, tool-wise rewards that provide process supervision for each tool call, alleviating reward sparsity in long-horizon tasks.
+Experimental results demonstrate that even state-of-the-art models such as GPT-5 achieve success rates below 70\%, highlighting the difficulty of our benchmark.
+Notably, our fine-tuned lightweight 4B model consistently outperforms strong baselines in both preference capture and task performance, suggesting the effectiveness of our reward design.